YibinLong/MessageAI/README.md

 # MessageAI - WhatsApp Clone with AI Features

+An AI-powered messaging platform designed for content creators to manage fan interactions at scale.

 A full-featured real-time messaging app built with React Native and Firebase, designed for content creators to manage fan interactions with AI-powered assistance.

 > **Note:** This project is built for evaluation against the [MessageAI Rubric](docs/MessageAI_Rubric.md).